+1. Disgorgement:

-1. Disgorgement: The principle of disgorgement requires a party that has profited from wrongful acts to give up those profits.
+The principle of disgorgement requires a party that has profited from wrongful acts to give up those profits.
 The primary purpose is to prevent unjust enrichment and make improper conduct unprofitable.
 The DRC concluded that the Respondent must disgorge the wrongful benefit it received from failing to comply with its audit requirements.
 Specifically, the Respondent should not retain the benefit of personnel costs it avoided by failing to meet the audit requirements.

-To determine the proper disgorgement amount, the DRC estimated the amount the jurisdiction actually spent per audit over the 10-year period on its payroll, and then determined how much the jurisdiction would have spent had it fulfilled its audit obligations.
+To determine the proper disgorgement amount, the DRC estimated the amount the jurisdiction spent per audit over the 10-year period on its payroll, and then determined how much the jurisdiction would have spent had it fulfilled its audit obligations.
 The data for this calculation was provided to the Committee by the jurisdiction prior to the meeting.

 In reaching its disgorgement estimate, the DRC calculated the cost per audit completed and then multiplied that figure by the number of missing audits.
-The results estimated that the jurisdiction had underfunded its audit program by \$126,960 per year, averaged out over a 10-year period.
-Accordingly, the DRC concluded that over the 10-year period, the jurisdiction had wrongfully benefited by saving \$1,269,600 on its payroll, which resulted in the underfunding of its IFTA audit program.
+The results estimated that the jurisdiction had underfunded its audit program by \$389,628.13 per year, averaged out over a 10-year period.
+Accordingly, the DRC concluded that over the 10-year period, the jurisdiction had wrongfully benefited by saving \$3,896,281 on its payroll - which represents the amount it had underfund its IFTA audit program.

 The rationale for ordering the disgorgement of these savings is not to punish the jurisdiction, but to make it clear that the cost of non-compliance is no cheaper than the cost of compliance.
-The DRC was concerned that allowing a jurisdiction to profit from noncompliance would create a moral hazard, encouraging all jurisdictions to underfund their audit programs.
+The DRC was concerned that allowing a jurisdiction to profit from non-compliance would create a moral hazard, encouraging all jurisdictions to underfund their audit programs.
 Accordingly, the DRC concluded that disgorgement was necessary to make the cost of non-compliance at least as expensive as the cost of compliance.